Fun facts about me

 11. I don’t have a car driving licence.

 12. I remember well when a boy in my class said to me in front of everyone: “Tit-fucking.
-But that doesn’t work with you.”
+But that doesn’t work with yours.”
 I therefore think that communication training in schools makes sense.

 14. I wore a perm for 3 years.